VCH Employment Tools

 Your military experience provides valuable skills that are in demand by employers.
 Learn how to translate your service into a successful civilian career.

 The transition from military to civilian employment can be both exciting and challenging.
-Veterans bring valuable skills, experiences, and perspectives to the workplace, but may face obstacles in translating military accomplishments into terms that civilian employers understand.
+Veterans bring valuable skills, experiences, and perspectives to the workplace, but may still need help translating military accomplishments into terms civilian employers understand.

 Veteran Employment Advantages